A group of people walking along a wooded trail, surrounded by trees and natural scenery.

 • Presentations on new advancements in the field along with facilitated discussions.

-• A field trip to experience first-hand how our partners in the Chicago Region are restoring local forested natural areas.
+• A field trip to experience first-hand how our partners in the Clark County region are restoring local forested natural areas.